Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Face Hallucination Evaluation via Downstream Tasks

 \subsubsection{Experimental settings}

 We conduct a standard 10-fold subject-independent cross-validation~\cite{liu2014facial,liu2014feature} on \textbf{Multi-PIE}~\cite{gross2010multi}.
 First, we split the synthesized occluded LR/non-occluded HR Multi-PIE face pairs according to the identity ID and form 10 subject-independent subsets.
-Then, we conduct ten-fold validation experiments.
-In each experiment, we choose 9 subsets to construct the training set and the remaining one to form the testing set.
-The compared face hallucination models are first trained on the same training set and then used to upsample and inpaint the testing faces.
-We introduce a SotA expression classification model~\cite{simonyan2014very} to classify the facial expression of hallucinated faces.
-Finally, for each compared method, we calculate the average of the expression classification results of the 10 subsets.
-Here, we set the classification results of the occluded LR faces and the non-occluded HR ones as the lower and upper bounds for this task (see Tab.~\ref{tablefsr}).
+Then, we conduct ten-fold validation experiments like ~\cite{liu2014facial,liu2014feature,7961791_FG2017,9471014_tcyb2021}.
+We adopt an off-the-shelf expression classification model~\cite{albanie16learning} to classify the facial expression of hallucinated faces, report the average of classification scores for the 10 subsets.
+Here, we set the classification results of the occluded LR faces and the non-occluded HR ones as the lower and upper bounds in this task (see Tab.~\ref{tablefsr}).